umr-marbec/datarmor-documentation/README.md

 # RSA keys (Linux / Mac Os X)

 To connect on Datarmor without typing the password, you need to use a RSA key.
-First, check if one already exists:
+First, check if one already exists on your local computer:

 ``` {.csh language="csh"}
 ls $HOME/.ssh/id_rsa.pub